 The continuous development of technology has led to the introduction of advanced construction tools that make construction projects faster, safer, and more efficient.

 Construction Tools List for Building Construction

-Some important 75 construction tools and their uses are listed below:
+Some important 75 construction tools name are listed below:

 - Measurement Tape